Six pathways to the Great Transition – what needs to be done

-Based on the research collated and the ideas and experiences generated by the Smart CSOs Lab, our recent publication Re.imagining Activism - A Practical Guide for the Great Transition is a practical tool for activists and social change leaders.
+Based on the research collated and the ideas and experiences generated by the Smart CSOs Lab, our booklet Re.imagining Activism: A practical guide for the Great Transition is a practical tool for activists and social change leaders.
 It provides guidance and support to activists who want to make a meaningful contribution to this deeper change.
-Re.imagining Activism provides practical advice and questions to ask ourselves when we want to change organisations, campaigns or become active on system change in another way.
-You can download a pdf copy of the guide here.